chingu-voyages/moonshot-chingu-quiz/AUTH-DEV-NOTES.md

 ### Callback URL

-Determine the callback url for local development by visiting http://localhost:3000/api/auth/providers and configure Allowed Callback URS with auth0.
+Determine the callback url for local development by visiting http://localhost:3000/api/auth/providers and configure Allowed Callback URLs with auth0.

 ### Additional Notes

 - Note that there are cookies that are kept with `AUTH0_DOMAIN`.
-Wipe these
+Wipe these if you'd like to test re-authenticating with Auth0.